 - Banking and insurance,

 Investors are free to construct their own premises, while zones have also available office spaces or warehouses on a rental basis with attractive terms.
 All fields of activities open to Turkish companies are also open to joint-venture of foreign companies.

 Reach us for a Free Zone Company Set up in Turkey

-Akkas & Associates Turkish lawyers are prepared to assist your free zone company set up in Turkey.
-Our company formation lawyers are experienced in a limited company, joint stock company, branch office, liaison office, and free trade zone company formation, management, and governance in Istanbul.
+Our Turkish lawyers are prepared to assist your free zone company set up in Turkey.
+Our company formation lawyers are experienced in limited companies, joint stock companies, branch offices, liaison offices, and free trade zone company formation, management, and governance in Istanbul.

 Akkas Law Firm is one of the leading law firms providing company formation services in Istanbul, Turkey.
 You may reach us for a free zone company set up in Turkey through our Contact page.